 Make the Chocolate Mousse

-- Pour your chickpea liquid or aquafaba into a medium-sized bowl and whip with a hand mixer to obtain a frothy mixture.
+3. Pour the aquafaba and cream of tartar into a medium-sized bowl and whip with a hand mixer to obtain a frothy mixture.
 This may take a few minutes, so don’t worry!

-- Slowly add the chocolate mixture from the food processor into the fluffy aquafaba.
-Gently whisk to incorporate until you have a creamy chocolate mousse.
+4. Slowly add your chocolate, date and tofu mixture from the food processor into the fluffy aquafaba and gently whisk to incorporate until you have a homogeneous chocolate mousse.

 Assemble the Chocolate Mousse Cake

-- Once the chickpea crust has cooled completely, pour the chocolate mousse on top of it.
+1. Once the chickpea crust has cooled completely, and the mousse has set in the fridge, spread the chocolate mousse on top of it.
 Using the back of a spoon, create an even layer on top of your crust.

 Notes

-- Any leftovers can be stored in the fridge for up to three days.
+• Any leftovers can be stored in the fridge for 3-4 days.
+We recommend slicing the cake and storing in an airtight container.

 Nutrition Information: